-The question isn't whether you want to know your soon-to-be husband's number—and you know we're not talking about his phone number.
-After all, according to Andrea Syrtash, relationship expert and author of Cheat on Your Husband (With Your Husband), "It's normal to want to know about your partner's romantic and sexual past.
-It's a way of learning more about him or her—and also quenching your curiosity!"
+The question isn't whether you want to know your soon-to-be spouse's number—and you know we're not just talking about a phone number.
+After all, according to Andrea Syrtash, a relationship expert and author of Cheat on Your Husband (With Your Husband), "it's normal to want to know about your partner's romantic and sexual past.
+It's a way of learning more about him or her—and also quenching your curiosity."

 The bigger question is why you want to know.
 Dig a little deeper, and odds are there's a source for your curiosity.
 "Most people who ask believe they will be comforted by the answer or learn something new that is important to know," Syrtash says.
 "In reality, finding out your partner's number probably won't help you much."

 In fact, simply learning a digit could create a problem in your relationship—from trust issues to jealousy—that shouldn't exist in the first place.
 "If the number is staggeringly high, you may wonder if he or she will have a wandering eye in your relationship," Syrtash says.
 "If the number is too low, you may not believe them or question their experience and skills in the bedroom.
 There is a chance, of course, that the number will be fine and not affect you either way—but in that case, what's the point?"